Indo-Pakistani Naval War of 1971: Pakistani Navy in East Pakistan

 The Eastern Command was established in 1969 and Rear-Admiral Mohammad Shariff (later four-star Admiral) was made naval commander in that region.
 Admiral Shariff administratively ran the Navy, and was credited for leading the administrative operations.
-Under his command, SSG(N), Pakistan Marines and SEAL teams were established, running both covert and overt operations in the Eastern Command.
+Under his command, SSG(N), Pakistan Marines and SEAL teams were established, running both covert and overt operations in the Eastern Command and were assumed command by Commander David R. Felix.

 The Pakistan Naval Forces had inadequate ships to challenge the Indian Navy on both fronts, and the PAF was unable to protect these ships from the Indian Air Force and Indian Naval Air Arm.
 Furthermore, Chief of Naval Staff of Pakistan Navy, Vice-Admiral Muzaffar Hassan, had ordered the navy to deploy all naval power on the Western Front.
 Most of the Pakistan Navy's combatant vessels were deployed in West Pakistan and only one destroyer, PNS Sylhet, was assigned in East Pakistan, on the personal request of Admiral Shariff.

 During the conflict, East Pakistan's naval ports were left defenceless as the Eastern Command of Pakistan had decided to fight the war without the navy.
 Faced with overwhelming opposition, the navy planned to remain in the ports when war broke out.

 In the eastern wing, the Pakistan Navy heavily depended on her gun boat squadron.
 The Pakistan's Eastern Naval Command was in direct command of Flag Officer Commanding (FOC) Rear-Admiral Mohammad Shariff who also served as the right-hand of Lieutenant-General Niazi.
 The Pakistan Navy had 4 gun boats (PNS Jessore, Rajshahi, Comilla, and Sylhet).
 The boats were capable of attaining maximum speed of 20 knots (37 km/h), were crewed by 29 sailors.
 Known as Pakistan Navy's brown water navy, the gun boats were equipped with various weapons, including heavy machine guns.
 The boats were adequate for patrolling and anti-insurgency operations but they were hopelessly out of place in conventional warfare.

 In the early part of April, the Pakistan Navy began naval operations around East Pakistan to support the Army's execution of Operation Searchlight.
 Rear-Admiral Mohammad Shariff had coordinated all of these missions.
 On 26 April, the Pakistan Navy successfully completed Operation Barisal, but it resulted in the temporary occupation of city of Barisal.

 Bloody urban guerrilla warfare ensued and Operation Jackpot severely damaged the operational capability of Pakistan Navy.
 Before the start of the hostilities, all naval gun boats were stationed at the Chittagong.
 As the air operations began, the IAF aircraft damaged the Rajshahi, while the Comilla was sunk on 4 December.
 On 5 December, the IAF sank two patrol boats in Khulna.
 The PNS Sylhet was destroyed on 6 December and the Balaghat on 9 December by Indian aircraft.
 On 11 December, the PNS Jessore was destroyed, while Rajshahi was repaired.
 The Rajashahi under the command of Lieutenant-Commander Sikandar Hayat managed to evade the Indian blockade and reach Malaysia before the surrender on 16 December.